How to find cheap flights

 (Image credit: getty images)

-Kalpana Fitzpatrick, editor of The Money Edit, says: “The cost of living means your budget to get away may be tighter this year, but finding the cheapest flights, best deal on airport parking and getting the best rate on your currency exchange can all help you stick to your planned budget.”
+Kalpana Fitzpatrick, editor of MoneyWeek and author of Invest Now, says: “The cost of living means your budget to get away may be tighter this year, but finding the cheapest flights, the best deal on airport parking and getting the best rate on your currency exchange can all help you stick to your planned budget.”

 How to find the cheapest flights

-Use flights comparison tools
+1. Use flight comparison tools

 To find the cheapest flight.
 It makes sense to check more than one site as they may have different offers.
 Here are some sites worth trawling through.

-• Kayak (opens in new tab) -lets you select your destination, budget and flight duration.
+• Kayak - lets you select your destination, budget and flight duration.
 You can also add in if you want to check in bags to get a complete cost comparison.

 • Momondo (opens in new tab) - a flight comparison tool that lets you view flight insights for your chosen route, including the cheapest time of year and day to get away.